GNA University B.Tech Admissions 2026

 100% Placement Assistance | Avail Merit Scholarships | Highest CTC 43 LPA

 SRMJEEE Chapter Wise Weightage 2026 - SRMJEEE stands as the primary entrance exam for those aiming to pursue engineering at SRM Institute of Science and Technology.
-You can refer to the detailed chapter-wise weightage, the syllabus will include topics from Class 11 and 12, which will have Physics, Chemistry, and Math/Biology.
-In other words, a solid understanding of NCERT fundamentals is helpful, and absolutely necessary for SRMJEEE exam 2026.
+You can refer to the detailed SRMJEEE chapter-wise weightage 2026.
+The syllabus will include topics from Class 11 and 12, which will have Physics, Chemistry, and Math/Biology.
+In other words, a solid understanding of NCERT fundamentals is helpful and necessary for the SRMJEEE exam 2026.

 This Story also Contains

-Dealing with the preparation of SRMJEEE 2026 isn’t something you can leave for final days.
-The exam is known for its diverse questions and competitive nature means you need more than just reading.
+Dealing with the preparation of SRMJEEE 2026 isn’t something you can leave for the final days.
+The exam is known for its diverse questions, and its competitive nature means you need more than just reading.
 Early and consistent preparation, sharp conceptual understanding, and effective time management are necessary.
-As for the schedule, the exam will happen in three phases: late April, mid-June, and early July 2026.
+As for the schedule, the exam will happen in three phases: April 24-29 (Phase 1), 10-15 June (Phase 2), and 4-5 July 2026 (Phase 3).
+The application for Phase 2 will close on June 4, 2026, and for Phase 3, the deadline is June 30, 2026.
 Each phase gives you another opportunity to improve your score, so strategic planning and consistency are important.

 Physics in SRMJEEE is intended to test the basic as well as advanced knowledge of the candidates.
-It ranges from 35 questions approximately.
-Below is a breakdown of important topics covered in the syllabus:
+It ranges from approximately 35 questions to Below is a breakdown of important topics covered in the SRMJEEE 2026 syllabus:

 Units and Measurement: Systems of units, significant figures, dimensional analysis